cohesivestack/ineo/README.md

 ### Show instance information

-Show the information about the recently created instance:
+Show the information about the recently instance created:

 ```
 $ ineo instances